LimelightVision/LimelightDocs/docs/building_a_pipeline.rst

 To get started, ensure your Google Coral is plugged into the USB-A port on your Limelight.

 Change "Pipeline Type" to "Neural Detector" to start running inference on the built-in test model.
-Game-specific models should arrive mid-season.
+Download pretrained neural networks from our `downloads page`_, and upload it to begin tracking game pieces.

 Change the "confidence threshold" slider to adjust the required confidence for a successful detection.
 All results are posted over JSON, but we recommend using the built-in sorting interface to optimize for a single target which will be represented by networktables values "tx," "ty," "ta," and "tclass."

 Change the crop window to easily ignore objects outside of the desired detection zone.

 ----------